top of page

 It is a short distance to the other side, and before her terrified scream gets past her lips, she’s already in the arms of Lorna and Joel.

-No savior appears for the others.
-Just us scraggly half-clad hippy guides.
+No saviour appears for the others.
+Just us scraggly half-clad hippy boatmen.
 Gradually, efficiently, reluctantly, the rest follow.

-The motor rig leaves.
+The motor rig leaves with a doubly full load.
 It’s a half hour by motor, an hour by oar, maybe less with the high water.
-There, at Tuckup, dry clothes, hot food, tea, sleeping bags, toilets, and normality await.
-Once all are across, Moley and I frenetically disassemble the gear in the last of the light.
+There, at Tuckup, dry clothes, hot food, tea, sleeping bags, toilets – the backbones of normality – await.
+Once all our folks are across, Moley and I frenetically disassemble the gear in the last of the light.
 We toss the mess across to the others waiting on the ledge.
 They gather it up and turn to clamber over the ledges into the shadows.

-Almost over.
-Then it hits me.
-I look over the edge, stand bolt upright and turn to Moley.
+I peer over the edge, stand bolt upright and turn to Moley.
 He points a finger at me, scowling, and says, “Don’t you say a word.
 I ain’t sticking around to think about it,” and leaps.

-He is lithe, but he barely makes it, all scrambling feet and arms, pebbles knocking loose and splashing into the dark water below.
-Silent and now alone, I shake my head, mouth twisting into a crooked grin.
+He is lithe, and he barely makes it, all scrambling feet and arms, pebbles knocking loose and splashing into the dark water somewhere below.
+Silent and now alone, I shake my head, mouth twisting into a crooked grin, recalling the morning’s musings with Dave.

 Deep breath, jump.

 We pile wordlessly into our boats and cast off.
 Floating along on the moonlit Colorado, cliffs drift by like sentinels.
 Small rapids are rowed by heart.
-The Black Cloud, having only barely reached the main gouge of the Canyon, has now entirely vanished, leaving an impeccable corridor of brilliant stars, like sea foam punctuated by the crescent moon, a pendant hanging on a necklace.
+The Black Cloud, having only barely reached the main gouge of the Canyon, has now entirely vanished, leaving an impeccable, narrow and ever-meandering corridor of brilliant stars – luminescent sea foam punctuated by the crescent moon, a pendant hanging on a necklace.
 There is soft conversation; we share trail mix.
 Each of us considers crag and sky and the essence of things.
 I listen to the sounds of oarlocks squeaking gently, oars dipping, caressing the water.
 Sweet music.

-My ears hear Tuckup rapid.
-Not much of a rapid really—but in the dark with nine passengers on a snout?
-Catching eddies is a special skill, second nature usually.
+Catching eddies is a special skill, tricky for most to learn at first, second nature once you’ve got the hang of it.
+If you’re a pro, you’d darn well better have the hang of it or you’ll be flippin’ burgers soon after the trip de-brief.
 But sometimes they’re a bitch.
-Sometimes you miss one.
+Sometimes even the old-timers miss one.
 In a snout, they’re pretty much always a struggle.
-Add current, weight, darkness… I really don’t need any more epics today.
-Downstream and to our right, dozens of little lights and dancing fires light up the cliffs like a Revival Meeting.
+Add super high water, fast current, extra weight, exhaustion, darkness… Jeesh, I really don’t need any more epics today.
+Downstream, dozens of flashlights and dancing fires light up the cliffs like a Revival Meeting.
 It looks like a small city, all gaily lit up like that.
-I want it.

-I set the boat angle to catch the eddy, glance over my shoulder.
+I set the boat angle to catch the eddy, glance over my shoulder, tell everyone to pipe down so I can concentrate.

-What on earth?...are those fireflies in the water there?
+What on earth?...are those fireflies flitting over the water there?

-In any case, that’s about where I need to be.
-I await my timing, pull hard.
+In any case, that seems to be about where I need to be.
+I await my timing, pull hard, close my eyes and plead please let me in.

 The eddy, like a magnet, magically draws us in, much to my surprise.
 But there is more.
-I now see that my strong and capable fellows, chest deep in the eddy, have reached out, grabbed my boat, and pulled us in.
-A silhouette with a glowing Cyclops eye ties us up; others leap aboard, embrace me.
-One offers a welcome and fragrant bottle.
+Eyes now opened, I can see that my strong and capable fellows in cut-off jeans and flip-flops were waiting for me, wading chest deep in the cold eddy.
+They’ve reached out, grabbed my boat, and pulled us in.
+A silhouette with a glowing Cyclops eye ties us up; others leap aboard, dripping, and embrace me.
+One offers a welcome bottle of tawny liquid.

 Relax, friend.
 You’re home now.